3commas-io/serum-dex/registry/README.md

 # Serum Registry

-For a technical introduction to how the Registry and it's role in the staking system, see [Serum Staking](../docs/staking.md).
+For a technical introduction to the Registry and it's role in facilitating staking, see [Serum Staking](../docs/staking.md).

 ## Developing

+Because, the Registry builds and composes multiple programs, `make` is used to simplify development.

 ### Build